bartonlp/site-class/docs/index.md

 This project has several parts that can function standalone or combined.

-- Database.class.php : provides a wrapper for several different database engines.
+- Database.class.php : provides a wrapper for twp different database (MySql, Sqlite3)
+  engines.
 - dbTables.class.php : uses the functionality of Database.class.php to
   make creating tables easy.